Jason Amerine: Efforts to free Bowe Bergdahl

 While working on the Army Staff in 2012, Amerine was asked to seek the freedom of Bowe Bergdahl after efforts to rescue him had stalled for several years.
-Amerine’s team developed a plan to trade Bowe Bergdahl and several Western hostages for Haji Bashir Noorzai.
+Amerine's team developed a plan to trade Bowe Bergdahl and several Western hostages for Haji Bashir Noorzai.
 The deal was widely supported by the US government as well as Pakistan.
 When the Taliban sat down with the State Department to conclude the deal, the State Department instead chose to release five Taliban prisoners in exchange for Bergdahl, a deal they hoped would jump start peace talks with the Taliban.
 Those talks failed to materialize.
 Noorzai was ultimately traded for Mark Frerichs in 2022.

 Whistleblower status

 In 2014 Amerine provided information to U.S. Rep. Duncan D. Hunter (R-CA) to assist the Congressman in preparing legislation to improve U.S. hostage-freeing efforts.
 The Army then received a complaint from the FBI that Amerine had provided classified information to Hunter.
 In early 2015, the Army initiated an investigation, which those close to Amerine regarded as retaliation for criticizing the Army's hostage efforts.
 In May 2015, Amerine's West Point classmates initiated a Whitehouse.gov petition to "provide LTC Jason Amerine, SF, US Army, Whistleblower Protection and end all investigations and unfavorable actions."
-On June 11, 2015 Amerine was one of five people who testified before the U.S. Senate Committee on Homeland Security and Governmental Affairs when it convened a hearing entitled, "Blowing the Whistle on Retaliation: Accounts of Current and Former Federal Agency Whistleblowers."
-Amerine was ultimately cleared of all wrong doing and awarded the Legion of Merit.
+On June 11, 2015, Amerine was one of five people who testified before the U.S. Senate Committee on Homeland Security and Governmental Affairs when it convened a hearing entitled, "Blowing the Whistle on Retaliation: Accounts of Current and Former Federal Agency Whistleblowers."
+Amerine was ultimately cleared of all wrongdoing and awarded the Legion of Merit.